 (d) A statement allowing the competent authority or the inspection body, as appropriate, access for conformity assessment or inspection purposes to the locations of manufacture, inspection, testing and storage and providing it with all necessary information to perform their tasks.

-1.8.7.1.4 Where the manufacturer or an enterprise with a testing facility is allowed to establish an in-house inspection service according to 6.2.2.12, 6.2.3.6.1 [6.8.1.5.3 (b) or 6.8.1.5.4 (b)], it shall demonstrate to the satisfaction of the inspection body that the in-house inspection service is able to perform inspections and tests in conformity with 1.8.7.
+1.8.7.1.4 Where the manufacturer or an enterprise with a testing facility is allowed to establish an in-house inspection service according to 6.2.2.12, 6.2.3.6.1, 6.8.1.5.3 (b) or 6.8.1.5.4 (b), it shall demonstrate to the satisfaction of the inspection body that the in-house inspection service is able to perform inspections and tests in conformity with 1.8.7.

-1.8.7.1.5 Design tType approval certificates, and inspection certificates of conformity and reports for the products (pressure receptacles, tanks, elements and structural and service equipment or battery-wagons/battery-vehicles or MEGCs), including the technical documentation, shall be retained kept:battery wagons/
+1.8.7.1.5 Type approval certificates, inspection certificates and reports for the products (pressure receptacles, tanks, service equipment and the assembly of the elements, structural equipment and service equipment of battery vehicles or MEGCs), including the technical documentation, shall be kept:

 (a) by the manufacturer for a period of at least 20 years from the expiry date of the type approval;